Hot Oil Treatment For Hair: Benefits & How To Do It Yourself 2023

 To improve absorption, apply the oil evenly to your scalp and gently massage it.

-Wrapping a hot towel around the shower cap can improve the results significantly.
+Wrapping a hot towel around the shower cap can improve the results of hot oil treatment for hair significantly.

 Step 5: Condition Your Hair